danawoodman/go-echo-htmx-templ/README.md

 npm install
 ```

+Download a binary of [cng](https://github.com/danawoodman/cng/releases) and put it on your path for file watching

 ## Development

 Now you can run the dev server with `make` or `make dev` and open <http://localhost:7878> in your browser.